SandySearch/sandy-search/README.md

 ## Things left to do:

-- iOS build and App Store upload - just need my Mac.
+- [ ] iOS build and App Store upload - just need my Mac.
-- Google Play Store upload
+- [ ] Google Play Store upload
-- store service location data in firebase
+- [ ] store service location data in firebase
-- add in the real distance calculations (from stree address).
+- [ ] add in the real distance calculations (from stree address).
 There are seveal free services for this but they may be rate limited.
-- add a map view (with Google Maps or OpenStreetMaps)
+- [ ] add a map view (with Google Maps or OpenStreetMaps)
-- add the account request function (and screen) - something like Google Forms would work well.
+- [ ] add the account request function (and screen) - and force to validate with email?
-- add an admin interface for entry and user management.
+- [ ] add an admin interface for entry and user management.
-- add more logging
+- [ ] add more logging
-- add more firebase services - pictures to storage, analytics, crash monitoring, etc.
+- [ ] add more firebase services - pictures to storage, analytics, crash monitoring, etc.

 Please do contact me directly if you can use or add to this project.